-CTCA seeks to provide a centrepoint for Trail Advocacy in the Gympie Region – with a focus on securing recreational trails for cyclists, hikers, horse riders and the wider community.
+CTCA seeks to provide a centrepoint for Trail Advocacy in the Gympie Region – with a focus on securing recreational trails for cyclists, hikers, naturalists, schools and the wider community.

 Our objective is to work with land managers (including Local and State Government) and within the mountain biking and wider trail using community to plan, develop and maintain world class recreational trails in the Gympie Region